wjoe2046/unit-12-testing/README.md

 **Zombie.js**, which runs on top of a Node virtual DOM implementation called [jsdom](https://github.com/tmpvar/jsdom), runs your tests in Node and allows you to easily start your Node server during the tests.
 It has a rich api for interacting with and making assertions based on the elements within the page.
 A shortcoming of JSDOM and thus Zombie is that it cannot take screenshots of the page, and also does not mimic an actual browser as closely as PhantomJS.

-### Unit Testing front end code
+### Unit Testing front-end code
-Front-end frameworks such as React and Angular are a bit tricky to unit test because of their heavy coupling with the DOM.
+Front-end libraries and frameworks such as React and Angular are a bit tricky to unit test because of their heavy coupling with the DOM.
 For instance, I can't just require in a single React Component and make sure renders 5 cats, because that Component expects to be rendered into the DOM and may rely on `props` and `state` in order to even render correctly.
 Luckily, these libraries provide their own testing utilities in order to make unit testing them possible.

 With React, Facebook provides us with [shallow rendering](https://facebook.github.io/react/docs/test-utils.html#shallow-rendering).
 This allows us to simulate the rendering of a single component, passing in whatever props we desire and setting its state however we want.
 Then we can see what the resulting rendered html would look like and ensure that the right elements exist on the page.
 Libraries such as [skin-deep](https://github.com/glenjamin/skin-deep/tree/one-point-oh#readme) make shallow rendering easier to work with and allow us to shallow render multiple layers of nested components.